skycoin/viscript/notes/im_bits.md

 dbus right now does not store or manage the channels the InChannel is the channel dbus is writing to, to send messages to terminal

+dbus will prefix the channel id, so the program knows which subscribed channel wrote the message